ChustaSoft/CommonNET/README.md

 Specific documentation of any class and general methods could be found inside classes and exposed methods

-Thanks for using and contributing
+*Thanks for using and contributing*
+---
 [![Twitter Follow](https://img.shields.io/twitter/follow/ChustaSoft?label=Follow%20us&style=social)](https://twitter.com/ChustaSoft)